confluentinc/cp-docker-images/docs/quickstart.rst

       -e CONTROL_CENTER_CONNECT_CLUSTER=http://localhost:28082 \
       confluentinc/cp-enterprise-control-center:3.1.1

+  Alert readers will notice that we have specified a URL for the Kafka Connect cluster that does not yet exist.
+Not to worry, we'll work on that in the next section.

   Control Center will create the topics it needs in Kafka.
 Check that it started correctly by searching it's logs with the following command:

   .. sourcecode:: bash